scality/Zenko/docs/docsource/reference/command_reference/s3api_commands/get-bucket-replication.rst

   Role -> (string)

-  The Amazon Resource Name (ARN) of the AWS Identity and Access Management (IAM) role that Zenko assumes when replicating objects.
+  The Amazon Resource Name (ARN) of the AWS Identity and Access Management (IAM) role that XDM   assumes when replicating objects.
 For more information, see `How to Set Up Cross-Region Replication
   <https://docs.aws.amazon.com/AmazonS3/latest/dev/crr-how-setup.html>`__ in the
   *Amazon Simple Storage Service Developer Guide*.